 To make a sustainable impact after my study, I will still collaborate with SMA Athirah to equip their students with business skills if they wish to take an entrepreneurship journey after graduation.
 For instance, I will simplify my training in corporate human resources so that it is appropriate for teenagers who frequently ask their friends to work alongside them.
 I will also collaborate with local female entrepreneurs to make a business case out of their problems and discuss that with high school students.
 This way, students who wish to be an entrepreneur will be aware of the problems they may encounter in the future and know how to deal with them.

 I got the chance to meet a boutique owner in Masamba, Hj.
-Zubaedah struggled financially after making a wrong financial move.
+Zubaedah, who struggled financially after making a wrong financial move.
 She decided to keep all her workers and cut funding in another part of her business.
 She said the employees were always there for her, so it was her time to repay that loyalty.
 In our Buginese culture, we call it "Rebba Sipatokkong, Mali Siparappe, Malilu Sipakainge."
-It is translated to "Straighten up the fallen, Ashored the drifted, Advised the wrong."
+It is translated to "Straighten the fallen, ashore the drifted, advise the wrong."
 I believe that our success, as the proverb puts it, can only be attained if people walk hand in hand to help each other.
 One conglomerate cannot bring about social equality and economic growth in Indonesia.
 However, thousands of our micro, small, and medium enterprises can collectively achieve that.

 I aspire to be surrounded by bright people in the LPDP awardee community to pursue my vision of becoming a catalyst in bridging the income imbalance between rural and urban areas.
 I look forward to the day when every Indonesian will have the same opportunity to thrive, regardless of gender and where they live.